Medicine or politics: a CIA officer visited Moscow and returned to the United States with a mysterious illness

 But the results have still not been released to the public, much to the dismay of Dr. David Relman, the Stanford professor who led the study.

-“I am quite puzzled and somewhat alarmed that so much time has passed,” said Dr. Relman.
-"We spent a year doing some pretty hard work, solving some really tough cases and big problems."
+“I am quite puzzled and somewhat alarmed that so much time has passed,” Dr. Relman said.
+“We spent a year doing some pretty hard work, solving some really tough cases and serious problems.”

 Dr. Relman expects the report to be released to the public.

-“Many people here have been seriously affected and are still suffering.
-So I think this is a really important question, even if we cannot give a simple answer, ”he said.
+“Many people here have suffered greatly and are still suffering.
+So I think it's a really important question, even if we can't give a simple answer," he said.

 Unproven theories of the origin of mysterious diseases have been circulating for the past several years.